qdrant/landing_page/qdrant-landing/content/blog/binary-quantization-openai.md

 ---
 title: "Enhance OpenAI Embeddings with Qdrant's Binary Quantization"
 draft: false
-slug: openai-embeddings-binary-quantization
+slug: binary-quantization-openai
-#short_description:
-description: Using AI to Unlock Company Knowledge and Drive Employee Productivity
-preview_image: /case-studies/dust/preview.png
+short_description: Use Qdrant's Binary Quantization to enhance OpenAI embeddings
+description: Use Qdrant's Binary Quantization to enhance the performance and efficiency of OpenAI embeddings
+preview_image: /blog/openai/Article-Image.png # Change this

+# social_preview_image: /blog/openai/Article-Image.png # Optional image used for link previews
+# title_preview_image: /blog/openai/Article-Image.png # Optional image used for blog post title
+# small_preview_image: /blog/openai/Article-Image.png # Optional image used for small preview in the list of blog posts

-date: 2024-02-06T07:03:26-08:00
+date: 2024-02-20T13:12:08-08:00
-author: Manuel Meyer
+author: Nirant Kasliwal
 featured: false
 tags:
+  - OpenAI
-  - Dust
+  - binary quantization
-  - case_study
+  - embeddings
-weight: 0
+weight: 0 # Change this weight to change order of posts
 ---

-# Enhance OpenAI Embeddings with Qdrant's Binary Quantization

 OpenAI Ada-003 embeddings are a powerful tool for natural language processing (NLP).
 However, the size of the embeddings are a challenge, especially with real-time search and retrieval.
 In this article, we explore how you can use Qdrant's Binary Quantization to enhance the performance and efficiency of OpenAI embeddings.